 Always ask the contractor you choose if he or she is licensed and insured.
 Require copies of their documents, and consider calling their insurer to verify that the policy is in effect.
 This will help protect you from liability issues if an accident should occur while repairs are being made to your home.

 While these repairs didn’t make the top five, calling a professional to make them is the right choice for most homeowners.
 These jobs are complex, require advanced skills or specialized tools and may be dangerous.
-The fact is professionals/contactors have the right tools for the job, like digging drains by hand is a slow and arduous business.
+The fact is professionals/contractors have the right tools for the job, digging drains by hand is a slow and arduous business.

 Drain field repair